magento/devdocs/guides/v2.1/cloud/env/environments-start.md

 </table>
 {:style="table-layout:auto;"}

-## Interact with environments via CLI {#commands}
+## Interact with environments via the Magento Cloud CLI {#commands}

-After you [set up SSH]({{ page.baseurl }}/cloud/env/environments-ssh.html), you can use SSH to connect from your local workspace to a remote environment and use the Magento CLI commands to interact with {{site.data.var.ece}} project services and modify settings.
+After you [setup SSH keys]({{ page.baseurl }}/cloud/env/environments-ssh.html), you can use them to establish an SSH connection from your local workspace to a remote environment and use the Magento Cloud CLI commands to interact with {{site.data.var.ece}} project services and modify settings.

 {% include cloud/log-in-db.md %}